Corfu: Iron Age

 According to Strabo (VI, 269), the Liburnians were masters of the island Korkyra (Corfu) for a time, until the 8th century BC.
 They reportedly were expelled from Korkyra by the Corinthians.

-At a date no doubt previous to the foundation of Syracuse, Corfu was peopled by settlers from Corinth, probably 730 BC, but it appears to have previously received a stream of emigrants from Eretria.
+At a date no doubt previous to the foundation of Syracuse, Corfu was peopled by settlers from Corinth, probably 730 BC.
+Still, it appears to have previously received a stream of emigrants from Eretria.
 The commercially advantageous location of Corcyra on the way between Greece and Magna Grecia, and its fertile lowlands in the southern section of the island favoured its growth and, influenced perhaps by the presence of non-Corinthian settlers, its people, quite contrary to the usual practice of Corinthian colonies, maintained an independent and even hostile attitude towards the mother city.

-This opposition came to a head in the early part of the 7th century BC, when their fleets fought the first naval battle recorded in Greek history: 665 BC according to Thucydides.
-These hostilities ended in the conquest of Corcyra by the Corinthian tyrant Periander (Περίανδρος) who induced his new subjects to join in the colonization of Apollonia and Anactorium.
+This opposition came to a head in the early part of the 7th century BC, when their fleets fought the first naval battle recorded in Greek history, in 665 BC, according to Thucydides.
+These hostilities ended in the conquest of Corcyra by the Corinthian tyrant Periander (Περίανδρος), who induced his new subjects to join in the colonization of Apollonia and Anactorium.
 The island soon regained its independence and thenceforth devoted itself to a purely mercantile policy.
-During the Persian invasion of 480 BC it manned the second largest Greek fleet (60 ships), but took no active part in the war.
-In 435 BC it was again involved in a quarrel with Corinth over the control of Epidamnus, and sought assistance from Athens (see Battle of Sybota).